-Wake-On-Keyboard/Wake-On-Mouse - Jumper JPI
+$Wake-On-Keyboard/Wake-On-Mouse\ -\ Jumper\ JPI$

 The Wake-On-Keyboard/Wake-On-Mouse function allows you to use the keyboard or PS/2 mouse to power-on the system.
 By default, JPI is disabled.
 To use this function, set JPI to 2-3 On.
-"Keyboard/ Mouse Power On" in the Integrated Peripherals submenu of the BIOS must be set accordingly.
+"Keyboard/Mouse Power On" ("Onboard Super IO Device" field) in the Integrated Peripherals submenu of the BIOS must be set accordingly.
 Refer to chapter 3 for details.